JBimbrahw/Mental_Math_Game/README.md

 # MathGame

 This is a mental math computer game
--Basic arithmetic: addition, subtraction, multiplication and division
+-> Basic arithmetic: addition, subtraction, multiplication and division

 Its functionality and usage is similar to the "Mad Minute".